Maxime999/AnyCollect/USAGE.md

  - `Arguments`, an array of additional arguments to give to the program
  - `Expressions`, an array of expressions (see [below](#expressions)) used to match command output

+Prior to execution, program and arguments are concatenated with spaces in between.

 ### Expressions
 An expression is defined by two fields: